Search

 Cwmffwrn Excavation 2025

-This summer the Abbey Cwmhir Heritage Trust will be continuing the excavation of an important settlement site within the home grange of the Cistercian abbey in the beautiful hills of north Radnorshire.
+Places remain to take part in Abbey Cwmhir Heritage Trust’s excavation of an important settlement site within the home grange of the Cistercian Cwmhir Abbey in the beautiful hills of north Radnorshire.
 Abbey Cwmhir is celebrated as the burial place of Llywelyn ap Gruffydd, the last welsh born Prince of Wales, in 1282.
+This presents a wonderful opportunity to experience an archaeological dig first hand.

-The house platform at Cwmffwrn offers a rare opportunity to investigate the origins of a long abandoned upland settlement, working with a small team of dedicated participants, led by professional archaeologists – Trysor.
+The house platform at Cwmffwrn offers a rare opportunity to investigate the origins of a long abandoned upland settlement, working with a small team of dedicated participants, led by professional archaeologist Jenny Hall and Paul Sambrook of Trysor Archaeology https://trysor.net .
+Jenny and Paul are passionate about exploring the archaeology of upland Wales and are recognised experts in this field.

 The purpose of the excavation is to try to explain the origin and purpose of the settlement.
 Was it an upland farm on the monastic grange, or did it appear at a later date, when settlement spread on to the uplands in later centuries?